carlasushi/palomaclay-TEA/src/week-1.md

 Since the earliest times, humankind has had a close association with clay.
 From use as a building material, in pottery, for treating human digestive ailments to a multitude of industrial uses, clay is a key ingredient in the material world we live in.

-Commercially, the most important clays are known as kaolin and bentonite
+Commercially, the most important clays are known as kaolin and bentonite.

 ## Where does clay come from?